-- what foods children are exposed to, and what is on the menu when the children eat and how often (e.g. offering meals every - when the children eat, and how often (e.g. offering meals every 2-3 hours) - where the children eat and the mealtime environment.
+- what foods children are exposed to, and what is on the menu - when the children eat, and how often (e.g. offering meals every 2-3 hours) - where the children eat and the mealtime environment.

 The child is responsible for how much they choose to eat, and whether or not they try something new.
 If you provide a safe, nutritious, positive and supportive eating environment, children will decide what, and how much, they eat.